lue-bird/elm-state-interface/event-with-state.md

 - cmds (and tasks) are part of `interface`
 - subs are part of `interface`
 - view is part of `interface`
+- a msg is part of an event which now also contains the state and only exists as an intermediate type
 - update is part of `interface` via `...Interface.on`
 - giving the current state to that update function is unnecessary because `interface` makes sure that once an event arrives, it will hold the latest state.